 Many motorists have questions regarding helmet laws, including the required coverage, stipulations of the law, and much more.
 It is important for any biker to understand these state-specific safety laws, as well as how they might impact them in the event of a crash.

 If you are a motorcycle owner or are looking to become one, a knowledgeable lawyer could help to explain the Michigan motorcycle helmet laws.
-Furthermore, if you were injured in a motorbike crash, a legal professional could help to assess the facts of your case and work to build a claim for compensation on your behalf.
+Furthermore, if you were injured in a motorcycle crash, a legal professional could help to assess the facts of your case and work to build a claim for compensation on your behalf.

 Do I Have to Wear a Motorcycle Helmet in Michigan?